Skip to content

 Young Creatives

-Celebrating JMW Turner’s fascination with the ocean and Margate’s unique light, we partnered with our next door neighbours, RNLI Margate Lifeboat Station for this year's Young Creatives.
-Young Creatives is a free platform for young people living (under 25) in Kent and Medway.
-Inspired by Waves Breaking on a Lee Shore at Margate, submissions are open until 9 May 2025.
-Selected works will be displayed in the gallery.
+Celebrating JMW Turner’s fascination with the ocean and Margate’s unique light, we've partnered with our neighbours, RNLI Margate Lifeboat Station for this year's Young Creatives.
+Young Creatives is an open exhibition to platform the work of creative young people living (under 25) in Kent and Medway.
+Inspired by Waves Breaking on a Lee Shore at Margate selected works will be displayed on the Ground Floor of the gallery.

 Related events